 View design →

 The bookmarks then do what the figure can't, which is travel inside a paperback.
-The earliest of them is Donut mid-scolding-Carl: a multicolor profile pose tuned for AMS, sized to slip between mass-market pages without bending the spine.
+The earliest of them is Donut mid-scold: a multicolor profile pose tuned for AMS, sized to slip between mass-market pages without bending the spine.

 Dungeon Crawler Carl Bookmark Princess Donut